ngdzu/dzutech/README.md

 cp server/.env.example server/.env
 ```

+For local development make the following edits before starting the services:

+- In `.env`, set `VITE_API_URL=http://localhost:4000` so the Vite dev server talks to the locally running API.
+- In both `.env` and `server/.env`, add `http://localhost:5173` to `ALLOWED_ORIGIN` (and `http://localhost:4173` if you use the Docker dev override) to satisfy CORS while iterating locally.
+- Optionally keep the production domains in the list so a single file works for both local testing and deployment.

 Ensure PostgreSQL is running locally (or use `docker compose up db` to boot the bundled instance).
 Then, in one terminal, run the API in watch mode:

 ```bash